JuergenStu/moon-goo-tax-backend/README.md

 * add a way of combining characters to only transfer one amount
 * show delta of ore mined in detail screen
 * show current refined ore prices

+* how to pass parameters into angular config

 Find